 When you first contact us you’ll be assigned an account manager who will be your one point of contact.
 Your account manager will take your brief and help you decide on the right website to achieve your desired aims.
-Your account manager will work with you and our in-house team throughout the design and build process to ensure your project stays on budget and schedule, and is exactly what you need.
+Your account manager will work with you and our team throughout the design and build process to ensure your project stays on budget and schedule, and is exactly what you need.

 This information, by it's very nature, is not "set in stone" but creates a base from which we can work.
 Once we have your requirements your account manager will schedule a video conference call with you to discuss your requirements and clarify any points.

-We will present a structure and design for your website, and, once you’re happy, our in-house digital design team fleshes it out.
+We will present a structure and design for your website, and, once you’re happy, our digital design team fleshes it out.
 We develop a prototype of your site with wire-frames for three main pages, and show you how it looks on different types of screens.

 Once you've approved the design layout you will need to supply us with any text and images you want incorporating into the website.

-Our in-house developers then take the designs and wireframes you've approved, and use them to build the front and, if required, back end of your website ensuring all your requirements and functionality are met, and populate it with images and text.
+Our developers then take the designs and wireframes you've approved, and use them to build the front and, if required, back end of your website ensuring all your requirements and functionality are met, and populate it with images and text.

 Your site will also be optimised for search engines.
 We will also advise on wording, where necessary, for better search engine placement.